-In an increasingly connected world, the security and reliability of networks are critical to ensuring that consumers and businesses can realize the full potential of next-generation technology.
-Since nearly every sector of the networked economy relies on a dynamic and global ICT supply chain, every actor in that supply chain has a responsibility to manage the risks they face.
-That’s why TIA supports consensus-based approaches and public-private partnerships to address supply chain risk management.
-In addition, TIA supports targeted whole-of-government action where necessary to address certain, specific national security risks to the ICT supply chain.
+In an increasingly connected world, the security of our networks is critical to ensure that consumers, businesses and governments can reach the full potential of their technologies.
+Since nearly every sector of the global economy relies on a robust international ICT supply chain, every contributor throughout the supply chain has a responsibility to address the risks they face.

 Presenting SCS 9001, the first-of-its-kind process-based standard for measuring and verifying trusted suppliers in the global ICT industry.

 Securing the Global ICT Supply Chain: An Overview of the New SCS 9001 Standard

 Explore our library of technical bulletins to read how SCS 9001 aligns with government and regulatory requirements around the world and how SCS 9001 could have help prevent and mitigate well-known cybersecurity breaches.